We are thrilled to announce the winners of the Foyle Young Poets of the Year Award 2020.

 Next year’s Foyle Young Poets of the Year Award will open in spring 2021.

-The Foyle Young Poets of the Year Award is the biggest award for writers aged 11-17.
+The Foyle Young Poets of the Year Award is the biggest poetry competition for 11-17 year olds in the world.

 Since it began the Award has kick-started the career of some of today’s most exciting new voices.
-Past winners include Jay Bernard, Sarah Howe, Helen Mort, Phoebe Power, Caroline Bird, Richard O’Brien and many many more incredible poets.
+Past winners include Jay Bernard, Sarah Howe, Helen Mort, Phoebe Power, Caroline Bird, Richard O’Brien and many more incredible poets.

 Winners receive a fantastic range of prizes, from mentoring to a residential Arvon writing course, Poetry Society membership to books.
 The Poetry Society also continues to support winners’ development with performance, publication and internship opportunities.
 Read more about the Foyle Young Poets of the Year Award here.